 “For first-time homebuyers, the stress test for those who need mortgage default insurance will cause them to rethink how much home they can afford to buy,” says Cliff Iverson, president of the Canadian Real Estate Association.

-Using RateHub’s mortgage affordability calculator, they’ll only be able to afford a home worth $521,041 or less under the new rules.
+Using Ratehub.ca’s mortgage affordability calculator, they would have only been able to afford a home worth $521,041 or less under the new rules.
 Under the old rules, they would have been able to spend $635,700—a difference of $114,659.

 Change #2: Applying all high-ratio rules to low-ratio portfolio-insured mortgages

 Effective date: Nov.
 30, 2016